CIP-RIU/hidap_issues/README.md

 - Module: The module where the bug/enhacement should be fixed or enhaced.

-- Detalles: Details about the bug/enhacement founded.
+- Description: Details about the bug/enhacement founded.

 - File: Upload the file.